crapp/labpowerqt/README.md

 Windows and OS X. Although it works cross platform the main target platforms for this project are Linux and osx.

-The application is in an early stage of development make sure to read the **known issues** section.
+The application is in an early stage of development make sure to read the [known issues](#known-issues) section.

 ![LabPowerQt main screen](https://crapp.github.io/labpowerqt/labpowerqt.png)
 *LabPowerQt running on archlinux and Gnome 3.20*

 ## Features

-* Cross plattform written in Qt
+* Cross platform written in Qt
 * Support for polling frequencies higher than 1Hz
 * Full support of the Korad SCPI Interface
 * Device Wizard for simple device setup
-* Visualize Data in a fully customizeable plot with image export functionality
+* Visualize Data in a fully customizable plot with image export functionality
 * Store data in a SQLite Database
 * Manage recorded sessions
 * Export data to csv files